elastic/apm-pipeline-library/vars/README.md

 * tool: The name of the tool to check whether it is installed and available.
 Mandatory.
 * flag: The flag to be added to the validation.
 For instance `--version`.
 Optional.
+* version: The version of the tool to check with.
+Optional.

 ## isInternalCI
 Whether the CI instance is the internal-ci one.